When do the control arms need to be replaced?

 Worn-out or cracked control arm bushings is another reason to replace a control arm, although in many cars, the bushings can be replaced separately.
 See this photo of control arm bushings

-The choice whether to replace only a ball joint or bushings or the entire control arm
+The choice of whether to replace only a ball joint or bushings or the entire control arm

 often depends on the price, the overall condition of the arm and part availability.
 What is more cost-effective?